-You may not think hand splinting is an athletic event, but in Northern Kentucky—there is world class competition.
+You may not think hand splinting is an athletic event, but in Northern Kentucky, it is a world-class competition.

 Meg Robinson, OTR/L, CHT, St. Elizabeth Occupational Therapist and Certified Hand Therapist, is one of the founders of this annual event.
 Meg is passionate about making sure students are more comfortable with splinting techniques.
 “Over the years I have found that many students are intimidated by splinting and the materials used in splinting.
 I have also seen how important splinting can be to patients.
 My goal with this event is to make sure our young physical therapists and occupational therapists know how to use the material and have fun learning.”